 “They are so human-like, it’s not funny,” I thought to myself.
 We watched on, holding our breath so as not to scare it away.

 And all he wanted to do was get a closer view of us, looking at him.

 How Much Does It Cost?

-The Sepilok Orangutan Rehabilitation Centre is open from 9-4pm.
-It only costs about AUS $10 (RM 30) for non-Malay tourists, but there is an additional camera fee of approx. AUD 3 (RM 10) – smartphone cameras are exempt though.
+The Sepilok Orangutan Rehabilitation Centre is open from 9 am to 4 pm and only costs about AUS $10 (RM 30) for non-Malaysian tourists, but there is an additional camera fee of approx. AUD 3 (RM 10) – smartphone cameras are exempt though.

 Where To Stay near Sepilok Orangutan Rehabilitation Centre

-The first two actually border the forest of the Centre.
-Only five mins away, it makes it easy to explore nighttime activities such as jungle walks.
+The first two actually border the forest of the Centre and are only five mins away, making staying there easy to explore nighttime activities such as jungle walks.

 What Else Can You Do at Sepilok Orangutan Rehabilitation Centre